fan2/mkdocs/docs/blog/posts/arm/arm-arch.md

 - Armv8-A supports three instruction sets: `A32`, `T32` and `A64`.

 - The `A64` instruction set is used when executing in the *AArch64 Execution state*.
-It is a ﬁxed-length ==32==-bit instruction set.
+It is a fixed-length ==32==-bit instruction set.
 The 64 in the name refers to the use of this instruction by the AArch64 Execution state.
 It does not refer to the size of the instructions in memory.

 - The `A32` and `T32` instruction sets are also referred to as `Arm` and `Thumb`, respectively.
 These instruction sets are used when executing in the *AArch32 Execution state*.